d0x2f/retro.tools/README.md

 * Simple, clean & intuitive interface
 * Mobile first design
-* No sign-ups or logins
+* No sign-ups, logins or tracking
 * Optional encryption using a password
 * Easy to share a board to your co-workers quickly with a link or an on-screen QR code
 * Open source